Conduit current collection

-Conduit current collection was one of the first ways of supplying power to trams but it proved to be much more expensive, complicated and trouble-prone than overhead wires.
-When electric street railways became ubiquitous, it was only used in those cities that did not permit overhead wires, including London, Paris, Berlin, Marseilles, Vienna, Budapest, and Prague in Europe, and the New York City borough of Manhattan and Washington, D.C. in the United States.
+Conduit current collection systems proved to be much more expensive, complicated, and trouble-prone than overhead wires.
+When electric street railways became ubiquitous, conduits were only used in those cities that did not permit overhead wires, including London, Paris, Berlin, Marseille, Vienna, Budapest, Prague, Manhattan, and Washington, D.C..
+The Bordeaux and Washington conduit systems remained the last in operation until being decommissioned in 1958 and 1962, respectively.